 I woke up this morning feeling sad.
 I guess there are lots of things that contribute to that.
 My mom passed away in 2013.
-I have experienced what seems to be failure upon failure.
+I have experienced what seems to be failures upon failures.
 And my deepest and most haunting of failures are relationships that are most important to me.

 As I’ve stated in another post, relationships are most important to me.
 Nothing else matters in this life as far as I’m concerned.
-In this life I have not been successful in career or marriage, nor the afterlife of either.
-But I have always cherished the relationship between my kids and I.
+In this life, I have not been successful in career or marriage, nor the afterlife of either.
+But I have always cherished the relationship between my kids and me.

 I understand.
 They have their struggles as young adults.
 They have to find their own way.
 I certainly did when I was their ages.
 There were things I didn’t go to my parents about.
 Maybe at times I wanted to and felt that I could not.
 Sometimes I was afraid I would disappoint my mom.
 Maybe it is the same with my kids.